ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

           <li>Download and upload roaming signatures (Linux, macOS, Windows, Classic and New Outlook)</li>
           <li>Delete signatures created by the software, for which the templates no longer exist or apply</li>
           <li>Delete user-created signatures</li>
+          <li>Signatures for Outlook on Android/iOS, and signatures for appointments via an Outlook add-in</li>
           <li>Copy signatures to additional signature path for use with email clients and apps besides Outlook: Apple Mail, Google Gmail, Samsung Mail, Mozilla Thunderbird, GNOME Evolution, KDE KMail, and others</li>
           <li>Create an email draft containing all available signatures in HTML and plain text for easy access in mail clients that do not have a signatures API</li>
           <li>High resolution images from DOCX templates</li>